stoeps13/connections-doc/source/admin/install/cp_install_sizing_for_production.md

 -   At least three master nodes
 -   At least three non-infrastructure worker nodes

+!!! note
-**Note:** This number of nodes ensures only "by the book" high availability of all services.
+    This number of nodes ensures only "by the book" high availability of all services.
 As described in the preceding topic, one master node would still work fine, but you would not have high availability.

 ## Sizing the masters {#section_uzv_mt4_3mb .section}